philomathesinc/snake-game/README.md

 - func (s *Snake) Grow() {}
     - This will add a snakeNode to the type Snake.

+- func (s *Snake) Accelerate() {}
+    - Increase the game speed, based on our existing design.
+    - Ideally, speed acceleration should be on the snake object only.

 Pellet:
 - func New(pos fyne.Position) Pellet{}
     - Creates a circle canvas object and sets the position to pos.